ChristianFJung/Node-Pro/content/week4/README.md

-Today, we will be using the data from your surveys to learn about APIs, then you'll be introduced to the first project!
+Today, we will be starting ML!
+I'll begin by going over some conceptual information then Nithin will walk us through some code!
+We'll then conclude the class with a mini-project.

 <!-- Comment Out Answer Key -->